 - Add aromatics.
 Add chopped garlic, turmeric, and poultry seasoning and continue to sauté for another 2-3 minutes, stirring frequently, until spices and garlic are fragrant.

 - Add broth, coconut milk, and chicken.
-Add broth and raw chicken to the pot, scraping up any stuck-on bits, and bring to a simmer.
+Add broth, coconut milk, and raw chicken to the pot, scraping up any stuck-on bits, and bring to a bare simmer.
 Make sure the chicken is submerged beneath the broth and partially cover.
 Simmer on low until the chicken is cooked through and veggies are tender – about 15-20 minutes.
+Make sure not to boil the soup too vigorously to prevent the coconut milk from splitting.

 - Shred chicken and add remaining soup ingredients.
 Take off the lid from the soup and remove the chicken to a cutting board to cool slightly.
 Cut into bite sized pieces or shred using two forks.
 Return chicken to the pot along with frozen peas (if using) and fresh parsley.
-Bring back to a slow simmer and allow chicken to warm through and peas to cook – just until bright green and soft.
+Bring back to a slow simmer and allow chicken to warm through and peas to cook – about 5 minutes, just until peas are bright green and soft.

 - Season and serve.
 Season to taste with salt and pepper and serve garnished with some extra parsley if desired.
 Enjoy!